Adavo/cordova-plugin-media/README.md

 successCallback will be called with one argument : a string that represents the base64 encoded of the byte array (byte[]) of the recorded file

 # For (iOS)
-To encode in mp4 (better than ... amr from my point of view), I update CDVSound.m :
+To encode in mp4 ( for ios default extension is .acc, I just save it as .mp4), I update CDVSound.m :

     Add: